SamSchultz-bit/TB-Project/README.md

 ### Description:
 Examine the data collected by the World Health Organization's Global Tuberculosis Report and search for trends.
 We will be using the collective data of 2021.
 What can a local community do to address this global concern?

-### Description:
- Examine the data collected by the World Health Organization's Global Tuberculosis Report and search for trends.
-We will be using the collective data of 2021.
-What can a local community do to address this global concern?

 ### Research Questions:
     1) Is there a link between HDI and infection and mortality?
     2) What role does HIV infection play in TB infection and mortality?